 Unblocking Issues and Pull Requests

-Use Dependencies and Milestones together to stay ahead of important deadlines
+Use Dependencies and Sprints together to stay ahead of important deadlines

-Teams can better forecast deadlines and proactively tackle roadblocks by getting a top level view of key dates and events associated with projects using Milestones with Dependencies.
-Milestones in GitHub help teams signify a sprint and when paired with ZenHub's Dependencies, teams are able to visualize dependent risks while also knowing how they are burning down towards a deadline.
+Teams can better forecast deadlines and proactively tackle roadblocks by getting a top level view of key dates and events associated with projects using sprints with dependencies.
+Sprints and dependencies help teams to visualize dependent risks while also knowing how they are burning down towards a deadline.

 If a dependent relationship is no longer needed, you can remove the connection on either Issue using the remove option on the right-hand side of the dependency list.